Paul, Apostle of Christ: Casting

 Jim Caviezel was cast as Luke.
 It is his first biblical role since he portrayed Jesus in The Passion of the Christ in 2004.
 Caviezel's performance in the blockbuster film was met with critical acclaim.
 In an interview, Caviezel said that Mel Gibson told him that the role would ruin his career; and he "has no regrets about playing the most iconic role of all time".
 Caviezel explains how he prepared for the role of Luke:

 James Faulkner, who portrays Paul, starred as Randyll Tarly in HBO's Game of Thrones and Pope Sixtus IV in BBC's Da Vinci's Demons.
+Faulkner also had a small role in another film about St. Paul, the 1981 tv movie Peter and Paul, starring Anthony Hopkins as Paul.
+Faulkner's most famous role may be another historical and Biblical character of the first century, Herod Agrippa, in the 1976 miniseries I, Claudius.
 Joanne Whalley, in the role of Priscilla, had biblical roles previously as Pilate's wife Claudia in A.D.
 The Bible Continues (2015) and Noah's wife Emmie in The Ark (2015).
 Priscilla's husband, Aquila is played by John Lynch, known for The Secret Garden, as well as roles from the Bible as Sagan in The Passion (2008), Gabriel in The Nativity (2010) and Nicodemus in Killing Jesus (2015).